Extremal metrics on toric surfaces: Introduction

 The main theorem of this paper is \begin{theorem} Let $(M,\omega)$ be a compact toric surface and $\Delta$ be its Delzant polytope.
 Let $K\in C^{\infty}(\bar\Delta)$ be an edge-nonvanishing function.
-If $(\Delta,K)$ is uniformly stable, then there is a smooth $T^2$-invariant metric on $M$ that solves the Abreu equation. \end{theorem} For the definitions of the edge-nonvanishing function and uniform stability, readers are referred to Definition \ref{definition_1} and Definition \ref{definition_2.1.5} respectively.
+If $(\Delta,K)$ is uniformly stable, then there is a smooth $T^2$-invariant metric $\omega_{f}$ on $M$ such that the scalar curvature of $\omega_{f}$ is $K$. \end{theorem} For the definitions of the edge-nonvanishing function and uniform stability, readers are referred to Definition \ref{definition_1} and Definition \ref{definition_2.1.5} respectively.
 For any Delzant polytope $\Delta,$ there is a unique affine linear function $K$ such that $\mathcal L_K(u)=0$ for all affine linear functions $u$ (for the definition of $\mathcal L_K $ see \S3.1).
-On the other hand, by a result of Donaldson (cf. Proposition \ref{proposition_2.1.6}), we know that any relative K-polystable $(\Delta,K)$ with $K>0$ is uniformly stable.
-Recently, X.-J. Wang and B. Zhou could remove the condition $K>0$ for linear functions $K $(see \cite{WZ}).
-Hence, as a corollary, we get the following Theorem. \begin{theorem} Let $M$ be a compact toric surface and $\Delta$ be its Delzant polytope.
-Let $K\in C^{\infty}(\bar\Delta)$ be an edge-nonvanishing linear function.
+On the other hand, by a result of Donaldson (cf. Proposition \ref{proposition_2.1.6}), we know that any relative $K$-polystable $(\Delta,K)$ with $K>0$ is uniformly stable.
+Hence, as a corollary, we get the following theorem. \begin{theorem} Let $M$ be a compact toric surface and $\Delta$ be its Delzant polytope.
+Let $K\in C^{\infty}(\bar\Delta)$ be a positive linear function.
 If $(M,K)$ is relative K-polystable then there is a smooth $T^2$-invariant metric on $M$ with scalar curvature $K$. \end{theorem}